jorgemorgado/dashing-barchart/README.md

 ```

 If not set, both right and bottom margins will be equal to left and top margins
 respectively.
-This is likely want you want to keep the chart centered within
+This is likely what you want to keep the chart centered within
 the widget.
 If not, set their values also using the `data-` attributes:

 ```erb